Case Study: UX Review–Torchy’s Tacos App

 The first choice in the ordering tool is which location to place your order with.

-When I opened the location function, the map didn’t display a location near me, but I know there is one.
+When I opened the location function, the map didn’t display a location near me, but I know there was one.
 What?
 Has my location closed?

 But I persisted.
 I typed in my ZIP code and the tool produced my Tulsa location.